Collapsibility of CAT(0) spaces: Basic notions

 \begin{lemma} Let $v$ be any vertex of any simplicial complex $C$.
 Let $m \ge 0$ be an integer.
 Then $(\mathrm{sd}^m C)-v \searrow_{\NE} \mathrm{sd}^m (C-v)$.
 In particular, if $\mathrm{sd}^m \Lk(v,C)$ is non-evasive, then $\mathrm{sd}^m C \searrow_{\NE} \mathrm{sd}^m (C-v)$. \end{lemma}

 \begin{proof} The case $m=0$ is trivial.
 We treat the case $m =1$ as follows: The vertices of $\sd C$ correspond to faces of~$C$, the vertices that have to be removed in order to deform $(\sd C) -v$ to $\sd (C-v)$ correspond to the faces of $C$ strictly containing $v$.
 The order in which we remove the vertices of $(\sd C)-v$ is by increasing dimension of the associated face.
 Let $\tau$ be a face of $C$ strictly containing $v$, and let $w$ denote the vertex of $\sd C$ corresponding to $\tau$.
 Assume all vertices corresponding to faces of $\tau$ have been removed from $(\sd C)-v$ already, and call the remaining complex~$D$.
+Denote by $\mathrm{L}(\tau,C)$ the set of faces of $C$ strictly containing $\tau$, and let $\F(\tau-v)$ denote the set of nonempty faces of $\tau-v$.
 Then $\Lk(w, D)$ is combinatorially equivalent to the order complex of $\mathrm{L}(\tau,C)\cup \F(\tau-v)$, whose elements are ordered by inclusion.
-Here $\mathrm{L}(\tau,C)$ is the set of faces of $C$ strictly containing $\tau$, and $\F(\tau-v)$ denotes the set of nonempty faces of $\tau-v$.
 Every maximal chain contains the face $\tau-v$, so $\Lk(w, D)$ is a cone, which is non-evasive by Lemma~\ref{lem:conev}.
 Thus, we have $D \searrow_{\NE} D-w$.
 The iteration of this procedure shows $(\sd C) -v \searrow_{\NE} \sd (C-v)$, as desired.
 The general case follows by induction on $m$: Assume that $m\geq 2$.
 Then